prataprc/prataprc.github.io/_posts/2018-10-24-Rust-with-c.md

 worrying about machine instructions, or its design architecture.
 Second, availability of a `C` compiler for pretty much every processor platform.

-Rust uses LLVM as its backend for generating them the machine code.
+Rust uses LLVM as its backend for generating the machine code.
 And LLVM can already compile to several processor platforms and has a vibrant community.
 And when compare to `C`, Rust is far more agnostic to the processor or its target platform.
-As a added bonus, while Unix is the favorite OS for `C` programmers (at least historically speaking), such OS specific nuances does not stick into Rust programming.
+As added bonus, while Unix is the favorite OS for `C` programmers (at least historically speaking), such OS specific nuances does not stick into Rust programming.